Murder of Logan Mwangi: Aftermath

 Following the case, an inspection of local child protection services in Bridgend and a review of the specific events leading up to Logan Mwangi's death took place.
 Some experts in the field along with some of the Welsh Government's political opponents suggested that an independent review of child protection services in Wales should be organised.
 Supporters of this idea suggested that there were "profound problems" with child protection services in Wales and noted that Wales was the only part of the UK where a review was not currently taking place.
-Donald Forrester, a professor of Social Work at Cardiff University suggested that Wales's larger numbers of children in the care of the state in comparison to England could lead to children in the most danger being missed.
+Donald Forrester, a professor of social work at Cardiff University suggested that Wales's larger numbers of children in the care of the state in comparison to England could lead to children in the most danger being missed.
 First Minister of Wales Mark Drakeford said in relation to the idea of an inquiry that "There will be a serious case review into the events surrounding the tragic death of that child.
 We will wait for that to be completed to see whether there any more general points in it that we will need to draw out on a wider basis".

 The young age of one of the suspects, Craig Mulligan, who was 13 when the crime happened and 14 when he went on trial, received some attention.
 He had been placed in his stepfather's custody shortly before the murder even though he had previously expressed his extreme hostility to Logan.
 A family law campaigner and former Liberal Democrat MP John Hemming argued that the private Family Court judgment which placed Mulligan in the care of Cole should be released to the public.

-In England and Wales, a child can be held criminally responsible for their actions from the age of ten years old.
-Various figures with an involvement in the subject gave their views about how young offenders should be treated in relation to the case.
-Activist and chair of the National Association for Youth Justice Dr Tim Bakeman suggested that the age of criminal responsibility should be raised to 16 with children who break the law being detained in secure childcare establishments.
+In England and Wales, a child can be held criminally responsible for their actions from the age of ten.
+Activist and chair of the National Association for Youth Justice, Tim Bakeman, suggested that the age of criminal responsibility should be raised to 16 with children who break the law being detained in secure childcare establishments.
 He said that the same treatment of young offenders would take place without them being placed in the criminal justice system.
 However, Lawrence Lee, a solicitor who worked on another case involving young killers, the Murder of James Bulger, said that children should be tried in court for crimes commenting that "children now are much more aware, they are so aware of their rights... a lot of children are so streetwise they purposely hide behind the veil of anonymity, because they know they're not going to be named...
 There's no way that these defendants can go free and they've got to be punished, but they've got to be educated as well if that's possible."